Global Climate Change

 Video: Ocean circulation plays an important role in absorbing carbon from the atmosphere

-Video: The expanse of the annual minimum Arctic sea ice for each year from 1979 through 2016.
+Video: A visualization of the annual Arctic sea ice "minimum" for each year from 1979 through 2018.

 Video: Images created from GRACE data showing changes in Antarctic ice mass since 2002.